 Authors are entitled to appeal any editorial decision that they believe is unfair, following the review process.
-Authors may contact the Editor-in-Chief with the request and rationale for appealing a decision.
-The Editor-in-Chief will review the request and rationale with the associate and managing editors, and with members of the editorial board if needed.
-A response to the appeal will be provided to the author by the Editor-in-chief.
-All author appeals will be taken seriously and addressed by the Editor-in-Chief in a timely manner.
+Authors may contact the Editor with the request and rationale for appealing a decision.
+The Editor will review the request and rationale with the associate and managing editors, and with members of the editorial board if needed.
+A response to the appeal will be provided to the author by the Editor.
+All author appeals will be taken seriously and addressed by the Editor in a timely manner.

 EDITORIAL POLICIES and GENERAL INFORMATION

-Statements and opinions expressed in the articles and communications herein are those of the author(s) and not necessarily those of the Editor, the American Psychiatric Nurses Association, or publisher, and the Editor, Association, and publisher disclaim any responsibility or liability for such material.
-The Editor, Association, and publisher do not guarantee, warrant, or endorse any product or service advertised in this publication; neither do they guarantee any claim made by the manufacturer of such product or service.
+Statements and opinions expressed in the articles and communications are those of the author(s) and not necessarily those of the Editor, the American Psychiatric Nurses Association, or publisher, and the Editor, Association, and publisher disclaim any responsibility or liability for such material.
+The Editor, Association, and publisher do not guarantee, warrant, or endorse any product or service advertised in the publication; nor do they guarantee any claim made by the manufacturer of such product or service.

 Journal Contributor Publishing Agreement

-Before publication, SAGE requires the author as the rights holder to sign a Journal Contributor Publishing Agreement.
-SAGE’s Journal Contributor Publishing Agreement is an exclusive license agreement, which means that the author retains copyright in the work but grants SAGE the sole and exclusive right and license to publish for the full legal term of copyright.
-Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than SAGE.
+Before publication, Sage requires the author as the rights holder to sign a Journal Contributor Publishing Agreement.
+Sage’s Journal Contributor Publishing Agreement is an exclusive license agreement, which means that the author retains copyright in the work but grants Sage the sole and exclusive right and license to publish for the full legal term of copyright.
+Exceptions may exist where an assignment of copyright is required or preferred by a proprietor other than Sage.
 In this case copyright in the work will be assigned from the author to the society.
-For more information please visit our Frequently Asked Questions on the SAGE Journal Author Gateway.
+For more information please visit our Frequently Asked Questions on the Sage Author Gateway.

-JAPNA and SAGE take issues of copyright infringement, plagiarism or other breaches of best practice in publication very seriously.
-We seek to protect the rights of our authors and we always investigate claims of plagiarism or misuse of articles published in the journal.
+JAPNA and Sage take issues of copyright infringement, plagiarism, text recycling, or other breaches of best practice in publication very seriously.
+We seek to protect the rights of our authors and we always investigate claims of plagiarism, text recycling, or misuse of articles published in the journal.
 Equally, we seek to protect the reputation of the journal against malpractice.
 Submitted articles may be checked using duplication-checking software.
-Where an article is found to have plagiarized other work or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all SAGE journals, or appropriate legal action.
+Where an article is found to have plagiarized other work, recycling the authors' previously published and copyrighted work, or included third-party copyright material without permission or with insufficient acknowledgement, or where authorship of the article is contested, we reserve the right to take action including, but not limited to: publishing an erratum or corrigendum (correction); retracting the article (removing it from the journal); taking up the matter with the head of department or dean of the author’s institution and/or relevant academic bodies or societies; banning the author from publication in the journal or all Sage journals, or appropriate legal action.